usri/azure-terraform-SingleKafkaNode/README.md

 * A RedHat VM
 * A VNet
 * A Storage Account with a container so it can be mounted in DataBricks.
-* 4 subnets to host the Single Kafka Cluster, but in mind to create a cluster in the future.
+* 4 subnets to host the Single Kafka VM, but in mind to create a cluster in the future.
 * 2 subnets public and private dedicated to DataBricks Cluster.
 * A Network Security Group with SSH, HTTP and RDP access.
-* A Network Security GRoup dedicated to the DataBricks Cluster.
+* A Network Security Group dedicated to the DataBricks Cluster.
-* A DataBricks Workspace with VNet injection using an ARM template since Azure provider does not support that yet, but it shows how easy is t integrate terraform with ARM Templates.
-More information about VNet injection canbe found [here](https://docs.microsoft.com/en-us/azure/databricks/administration-guide/cloud-configurations/azure/vnet-inject)
+* A DataBricks Workspace with VNet injection.

 ## Project Structure